ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/03-DataLoader.md

 }
 ```

 Since `Asset` and `AssetPrice` are exposed through the same `DbContext`, we could use projections and delegate this work to the `DbContext`.
-But in many use-cases, we can more efficiently handle loading entities with **DataLoader**.
+But in many use-cases, we can more efficiently handle loading entities with a **DataLoader**.

 ## DataLoader

-**DataLoader** is a utility to ask for an entity by its key.
-Instead of resolving the entity, the DataLoader will only return us with a promise of the result but will not start fetching the data.
+A **DataLoader** is a utility to ask for an entity by its key.
+Instead of resolving the entity, the DataLoader will return with a promise of the result, but will not start fetching the data immediately.

-The **DataLoader** will only start fetching data once the execution engine runs out of work.
-This means we can batch the requests from all requesting resolvers in one go.
+The **DataLoader** will only start fetching data once the complete dependency tree has been analyzed by the execution engine.
+This means all requests from all requesting resolvers are batched in one call to the database.

 Think about the following query.